Skip to content

 The price of a female hair transplant can vary and range from £4,000 to £10,000 or more — it all depends on how complex your procedure is and how many grafts you need.

-At The Treatment Rooms London, we charge £5 to £6 per graft and the minimum number of grafts we offer is 500.
-If you need more than 2,000 grafts, we recommend splitting your appointment into two days.
+At The Treatment Rooms London, we charge £5 to £6 per graft, and the minimum number of grafts we offer is 500.
+If you require more than 2,000 grafts, we recommend scheduling your appointment over two days.

 Causes of female hair loss